 To view more information about test score requirements for the program, please click here.
 If you have not taken the placement exam yet, please contact the High School Coordinator to schedule a time to test.
 There are NO residency or citizenship requirements.

 How Do I Enroll?

 Interested students must first meet with their high school guidance counselor.
-New MOWR students must complete a Move On When Ready Orientation Packet and submit a completed Southeastern Technical College Application.
+New DE students must complete a Dual Enrollment Student Participation Agreement and submit a completed Dual Enrollment Admissions Application.

 What Does It Cost?

-Tuition and fees are covered for eligible students by the Move On When Ready program.
-Books will also be provided at no charge, but a Book Rental Agreement must be signed and there could be a charge for lost or damaged book(s).
+Tuition and fees are covered for eligible students by the Dual Enrollment program.
+Books will also be provided at no charge, but must be returned by the end of each semester.
 Some programs might require course-specific fees, however, most STC programs do not require such fees.
 You can speak with the High School Initiatives Coordinator to find out specifics about course-related feeds.